-In the first quarter of 2011, we completed the acquisition of McAfee, Inc. (for further information, see "Note 14: Acquisitions").
+In the first quarter of 2011, we completed the acquisition of McAfee, Inc. For further information, see "Note 15: Acquisitions."
 Certain of the operations acquired from McAfee have a functional currency other than the U.S. dollar.
-As a result, translation adjustments have been recorded through accumulated other comprehensive income (loss) beginning in the first quarter of 2011.
+As a result, translation adjustments have been recorded through accumulated other comprehensive income (loss) beginning in 2011